 The First Step

-If you can adequately detect your audience, their age, interests, and the language they use, ensure you include this kind of information in your email.
-Of course, do not mention anything, but rather make your speech more flexible and suited to the audience.
+If you can adequately detect your audience’s age, interests, and language, ensure you include this information in your email.
+Of course, do not mention anything; make your speech more flexible and suited to the audience.

 Speak Directly to Your Audience

 Speaking of language, you should also talk directly to your audience.
 Address them frequently by referring to them as ‘you.’
-Use other pronouns as well, since they bring about a closer tone and may positively impact establishing a good rapport with your healthcare customers early on.
+Use other pronouns as well since they establish a closer tone and may positively impact establishing a good rapport with your healthcare customers early on.

 Make It Personal

-Whenever possible, and if local regulation allows for this, include a header in your emails where you address your healthcare email recipient by their name.
-This patient-centered health approach will further help establish a good report and positively affect the patient.
+If local regulation allows for this, include a header in your emails where you address your healthcare email recipient by their name.
+This patient-centered health approach will help establish a good report and positively affect the patient.
 Nobody wants to be yet another number, so patients gravitate to doctors who can develop closer connections with them.

 Use a Catchy Subject Line

-A good subject line is more likely to attract readers to open your email.
-An average American receives 40 emails a day, so making sure your email stands out is the way to go.
-Using Caps Lock, but sporadically, will also ensure extra visibility.
+A good subject line will attract readers’ attention and encourage them to open your email.
+The average American receives 40 emails daily, so ensuring your email stands out is essential.
+Using Caps Lock, but sporadically, will also provide extra visibility.

 Include Physical Address in the Email

-Including a physical address is required by law in some states, but you should also include it in all emails so that people know WHERE you work.
+In some states, a physical address is required by law, but you should also include it in all emails so that people know WHERE you work.
 They can easily find this information on Google.
-Including it in your email takes one step away from the steps your prospective patients have to take to reach you for a procedure.
+Including it in your email takes one step away from prospective patients’ steps to reach you for a procedure.

 Create Original Content

-Creating Original Content was always the best way to approach an audience.
+Creating Original Content has always been the best way to approach an audience.
 Both people and search engines want to see that you have something new to offer.
-You may not develop a new procedure, but making sure your healthcare content writing team has a fresh approach will ensure you have something valuable to contribute to the market.
+While you may not develop a new procedure, ensuring your healthcare content writing team has a fresh approach will ensure you have something valuable to contribute to the market.

 Vary the Type of Content Included